 Disregarding the latter cases, it's right that these actions receive more praise than most selfish actions.
 The point of morality is to help us make better decisions than the ones we initially want to make, and this very often involves acting against prima facie self interest.
 It's not easy to know the best way to achieve specific goals, and in this sense it's not easy to be a 'rational egoist' – but this confuses contingent, practical matters with general moral truths.
 And as for prima facie self-interest, I don't need morality to tell me to follow it any more than I need morality to tell me to eat when I'm hungry.

 It's easy to be selfish.
 On the other hand, it's not always easy to empathize with others, to be kind in the face of conflict, to maintain an altruistic concern beyond desires of the immediate moment.
 And it is still less easy when the other person is a stranger.
 But I think we have to maintain these standards in some way, if we are to take seriously the inherent value of people.
 A moral code that doesn't explain the virtue of altruism is incomplete, and a moral code that goes out of its way to attack it is misanthropic.

-Edit: Here is a response to this post which I haven't yet got around to replying to.
+Edit: Here is a response to this post.